Vibha04p/sql-product-analytics/notes/saas_schema.md

    - No unexpected status values were found.

 2. subscriptions.plan
-   - Detected inconsistent casing in plan names (e.g., `pro` vs `Pro`, `enterprise` vs `Enterprise`).
+   - Detected inconsistent casing in plan names (e.g., pro vs Pro, enterprise vs Enterprise).
-   - Observed both `pro` and `professional`, which may represent inconsistent naming conventions or distinct product tiers.
-Additional business validation is required before standardizing these values.
+   - The value professional also exists alongside pro, but its business meaning cannot be determined from the data alone.
+Additional business validation is required before treating these values as duplicates or standardizing them.

 3. accounts.account_type
-   - Two account types were identified: `self_serve` and `b2b`.
+   - Two account types were identified: self_serve and b2b.
-   - Values are consistently formatted with no inconsistent casing or duplicate spellings.
+   - Querying the data showed that the values are consistently formatted, with no inconsistent casing or duplicate spellings observed.

 4. subscription_events.event_type
    - Seven distinct event types were identified: subscription_started, trial_started, cancelled, plan_changed, seat_add, trial_converted, and addon_attach.
-   - Values are consistently formatted using lowercase and underscores.
+   - Querying the data showed that all event types are consistently formatted using lowercase letters and underscores.
    - No inconsistent casing or duplicate event names were observed.

 ---